Things To See In Brussels

 As you can imagine, with many cities, when you’re trying to stick to a tight budget you do often limit yourself to having to admire buildings and statues.

-As boring as that might sound to some travelers, Brussels is actually a wonderful city to wander around and take in the views.
+As boring as that might sound to some travelers, Brussels is actually a wonderful city to wander around and take in the views, especially if you’re visiting Brussels solo.
 It is no wonder that it has been granted UNESCO World Heritage Status.

 There are many amazing things to see in Brussels, the beautiful capital city of Belgium, and this post will give you all the tips and tricks on how to make the days go by - for free!
 For even more tips about Brussels, you can always consult this expat’s guide to living in Brussels.